xenserver/terraform-provider-xenserver/DEVELOP.md

 2. For each new added component, add the according "NewXX" function into the return value of provider function `Resources`, `DataSources` or `Functions` under `xenserver/provider.go`.

 3. For each new added component, create an acceptance test file `<name>_<component_type>_test.go` under folder `xenserver/`.

-The test configuration can be written together under `xenserver/test.config.go`.
+4. For each new added component, create a utils file `<name>_utils.go` under folder `xenserver/` to store the type definitions and common functions.

-4. For each new added component, requires to add an example for it under folder `examples/`.
+5. For each new added component, requires to add an example for it under folder `examples/`.

 - `provider`